- Gemini Home

 The exposure time is set typing the number of seconds in the "Exp Time" field.
 The exposure time depends on the chosen " Read Mode ".
 This choice defines the minimum acceptable exposure time.

 There are 3 preset read modes.
 Each mode has a different read noise and overhead defined by the number of Correlated Multi samplings needed.
 The Bright Object mode is for bright objects and consists of one CDS read.
 Medium Object mode is an intermediate setting and consists of four CDS reads.
 The Faint Object mode is for the faintest objects and offers a low read noise and 8 CDS reads.
+Due to hardware clocking limitations Faint (Medium) Object mode can be set only for exposure times longer than 85 (21) seconds.

 The location of the F2 OIWFS patrol field on the sky depends on which ISS port on the telescope has F2 mounted.
 Normally F2 is mounted on the "side-looking" ISS port.
 The OT has this selection as its default.
 It is important to make sure that the correct ISS port is selected for the current semester, since it affects whether the selected OIWFS guide star can be reached.